fermitools/htvault-config/README.md

 ### OIDC/Oauth configuration

-There isn't currently a mechanism for configuring multiple roles per issuer.

 List the names of issuers you want to configure in a space-separated ISSUERS variable, and set parameters for each issuer in variables that begin with the issuer name followed by an underscore followed by